zedvex/cursor-ray-cluster-setup/README.md

 1. Set up a head node on a cloud VM
 2. Configure security groups/firewall rules to allow Ray ports (6379, 8265, 10001-10999)
 3. Launch worker instances and run the worker setup script

+### Customizing Monitoring

+To customize Grafana dashboards:

+1. Log into Grafana at http://head-node-ip:3000
+2. Navigate to the Dashboards section
+3. Edit the existing Ray Cluster Dashboard or create new ones

+To add custom metrics:

+1. Edit the `prometheus.yml` file in the `monitoring` directory
+2. Add new scrape targets or jobs
+3. Restart the monitoring stack with `~/ray-cluster/stop_monitoring.sh` and `~/ray-cluster/start_monitoring.sh`

 ### Performance Optimization